NastMz/Reconocimiento-Voz/README.md

 - **No mic device / permission denied**: grant microphone access to your terminal/IDE (macOS: System Settings → Privacy & Security → Microphone).
 - **GUI doesn't start on Linux**: install Tkinter — `sudo apt-get install -y python3-tk`.
 - **Different apps see different data**: verify all components use `~/.voicecmd/` with the path verification command above.
+- **Training fails with missing files**: The system automatically skips missing or corrupted files and continues training with available recordings.
+Check the output for `[WARN]` messages about missing files.
+- **Poor evaluation accuracy**: Ensure test files match the expected command, record more training samples, and verify audio quality.
 - **Too many false activations**: raise `--factor` (e.g., 3.5–4.5) or `--conf` (e.g., 0.65).
 - **High latency**: reduce `--window` (1.2–1.6 s) and/or `--hop` (0.2–0.25 s).
 - **Poor accuracy**: record more samples, keep distance to mic consistent, ensure `num_parts` in training and inference match.